sravanthi87/terratest/examples/terraform-aws-s3-logging-enabled-example/README.md

 # Terraform AWS S3 Example

 This folder contains a simple Terraform module that deploys resources in [AWS](https://aws.amazon.com/) to demonstrate how you can use Terratest to write automated tests for your AWS Terraform code.
-This module deploys an [S3 Bucket](https://aws.amazon.com/s3/) and gives that Bucket a `Name` & `Environment` tag with the value specified in the `tag_bucket_name` and `tag_bucket_environment` variables, respectively.
-This module also contains a terraform variable that will create a basic bucket policy that will restrict the bucket to only accept SSL connections.
+This module deploys 2 [S3 Buckets](https://aws.amazon.com/s3/) and gives those buckets a `Name` & `Environment` tags with the value specified in the `tag_bucket_name` and `tag_bucket_environment` variables, respectively.
+It creates 2 S3 buckets - one with enabled logging and another one - to serve as a TargetBucket logging location for the first one.

 Check out [test/terraform_aws_s3_logging_enabled_example_test.go](/test/terraform_aws_s3_logging_enabled_example_test.go) to see how you can write automated tests for this module.

-Note that the S3 Bucket in this module will not contain any actual objects/files after creation; it will only contain a logging configuration, as well as tags.
+Note that the S3 Bucket in this module will not contain any actual objects/files after creation; it will only contain server access logging configuration, as well as tags.
 For slightly more complicated, real-world examples of Terraform modules (with other AWS services), see [terraform-http-example](/examples/terraform-http-example) and [terraform-ssh-example](/examples/terraform-ssh-example).